anasdove2020/Materials/Not to Say in Job Interview.md

 ### *Why:*

-"That's a big missed oppotunity - and red flag in terms of your curiosity"
+"That's a big missed opportunity - and red flag in terms of your curiosity"